 Migraine patients who work on desktop computers all day long often have light brightness or light flicker issues and need to change their work environment, so they are more comfortable.
 Computer screen flicker can be adjusted by a technician to have static rather than flashing cursors.
 The computer screen should be placed away from the window to reduce glare.
 The patient should turn down the brightness of the screen and look away from the screen at regular intervals to give their eyes a rest.

 5. How does light sensitivity differ between normal persons and migraineurs?

-Migraine is a disabling condition.
-It is one of the three most painful conditions known to man, which are: childbirth, a kidney stone, or a migraine headache.
-Migraine is the fifth most disabling medical condition.
-Migraine is the tenth most common reason to visit the ER.
-Migraine is THE MOST COMMON MEDICAL CONDTION women have.
+Migraine is a very frequent medical condition, especially for women.
+Migraine is The Most Common Medical Condition that women have.
 Migraine is more prevalent than hypertension, heart disease, arthritis, diabetes, or cancer.
 Migraine turns on or inflames the thalamus which is the “pain center” deep in the middle of the brain.
 No other medical condition is known to activate or “turn on” the thalamus.
 Migraine also causes photophobia or light sensitivity, but the exact way it does it is not currently clear.
 The graph below shows migraine frequency for 100,000 patients by age.
 (Lipton RB, Stewart WF.
 Migraine in the United States: A review of epidemiology and health care use.
 Neurology 1993;43(suppl3):S6-S10)

 Britt Talley Daniel MD